chrislusf/gleam/README.md

 # gleam
 a Go based distributed execution system.
-The computation is written by Lua/Luajit, or by Unix pipe tool sets.
+The computation can be written in Lua/Luajit or Unix Pipe tools.

 # Installation
 1. Install Luajit